clay/clay-kiln/behaviors/README.md

 ## Referenced in the template

-Once a field is defined in the schema, you can add a `data-` attribute to an element in your component's template.
+Once a field is defined in the schema, you can add a `data-editable` attribute to an element in your component's template.
 When a user clicks on that element, it will open a form containing that field.

 ```html
 <div data-editable="myField"></div>